citrix/terraform-provider-citrixadc/README.md

 ![image](https://user-images.githubusercontent.com/68320753/111423045-b410e080-8715-11eb-9845-741b6398efbb.png)
 ![image](https://user-images.githubusercontent.com/68320753/111423077-bf640c00-8715-11eb-835a-fe36b90576db.png)
-As you see terraform successfully created server with name test_server3 and given ipaddress on your target ADC.
+As you see above, terraform successfully created server with name test_server3 and given ipaddress on your target ADC.
 You can validate it by going to ADC GUI, and navigating to Traffic Management -> Load Balancing -> Servers.

-**_Repeat Steps 1-6 above for different configurations that you want in Citrix ADC._**
+_Similary repeat steps 1-6 for different resource configurations on Citrix ADC.
+Also refer to [general guidelines on configuring ADC](#general-guidelines-on-configuring-adc)

 ## Usage Guidelines